CopernicaMarketingSoftware/Documentation/Yothalot/phpapi.md

 # PHP API

 The PHP API is the simplest and most popular map/reduce API that Yothalot offers.
-You can use it to write mapreduce jobs, and to send them to the Yothalot cluster.
+You can use this API to write mapreduce jobs, and to send them to the Yothalot cluster.

-The API consists of an interface, and classes to communicate with the cluster.
+The API consists of interfaces and classes to communicate with the cluster.
-Writing a mapreduce job in PHP normally comes down to write a class that implements the [Yothalot\MapReduce](copernica-docs:Yothalot/php-mapreduce "MapReduce") interface, and then to create a connection to the Yothalot cluster using the [Yothalot\Connection](copernica-docs:Yothalot/php-connection "Connection") class.
+Writing a mapreduce job using the PHP API comes down to write a class that implements the [Yothalot\MapReduce](copernica-docs:Yothalot/php-mapreduce "MapReduce") interface, and then to create a connection to the Yothalot cluster using the [Yothalot\Connection](copernica-docs:Yothalot/php-connection "Connection") class.